hskl18/my_discord_bot/README.md

 ### Deploying to AWS Lambda

-- Once all tokens and keys are meticulously updated, you are set to unveil your bot on AWS Lambda.
+- Once all tokens and keys are meticulously updated, you are set to expose your bot on AWS Lambda.
-- Post-deployment, an API endpoint resembling `https://xxxxx.execute-api.us-east-1.amazonaws.com/prod/` will be unveiled.
+- Post-deployment, an API endpoint resembling `https://xxxxx.execute-api.us-east-1.amazonaws.com/prod/` will be exposed.
 - Propel your Discord application’s interactions endpoint to synchronize with this newfound URL on your [Discord Developer Portal](https://discord.com/developers/applications).
 - Prioritize bootstrapping the CDK if it hasn’t been addressed already:
     ```sh